yvesgurcan/gloria-client/README.md

 ## Main dependencies

+-   React: A JavaScript framework.
+-   Styled Components: A library to turn CSS stylesheets into React components.
 -   Three.js: A JavaScript 3D renderer for the browser.
 -   React Three Fiber: A wrapper around Three.js for React.
 -   `three-js-csg-es6`: A ES6-compatible wrapper around Chandler Prall's Three.js Constructive Solid Geometry (CSG) port to build complex 3D geometry (such as carving shapes in objects thanks to other objects).
 -   [model-viewer](https://github.com/google/model-viewer): A web component created by Google that supports augmented reality.
 See demo: https://modelviewer.dev/.
--   Socket.io Client.
+-   Socket.io Client: Aclient for WebSocket connections.
--   Eruda: Debug tool intended for access of the JavaScript console in mobile.
+-   Eruda: Debug tool intended to access the JavaScript console in mobile.
+-   Webpack
+-   Babel
--   Styled Components.
+-   AWS CLI
--   Webpack.
+-   Node.js
--   Babel.
+-   `npm` or `yarn`

 ## Setup